gtromano/unified_focus/focus_cpt/README.md

 ### Anomaly Detection and Intensity Filtering

-The `anomaly_intensity` parameter allows you to filter out weak signals and focus on stronger changes.
-This is useful when you want to ignore brief anomalies (epidemic changes) or transient deviations that don’t represent sustained changes in the data stream.
+The `anomaly_intensity` parameter focuses on detecting anomalies (epidemic changepoints) and more transient changes, while ignoring longer, less intense changes.
+This is particularly useful when we have an expected background rate, and we seek any deviations from it.

 When `anomaly_intensity` is set to a positive value, candidates are retained only if they show sufficient “signal intensity” — i.e., the